noelcperez/reactnativewithfluxtodoapp/README.md

 ## The Published App
-The App is publish to be used as is in expo website.
+The App is publish to be used "as is" in expo website.
 This is the URL:

 * [Todo List](https://expo.io/@nperezd2006/reactnativewithfluxtodo) - Todo List

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Installing
 First clone the Repo:

 ```